LuisPuenteP/PopulationPyramids/README.md

 # PopulationPyramids
-Mexico's ageing population, animated with R
+Mexico's ageing population, animated with R using saveGIF

 ## Data